The Number One Most Important Thing to Look For in a Partner

-In my book Prince Harming Syndrome, I share an article from The New York Times about the psychology of evil which included “The Psychopath Checklist.”
+In my Never Again Program, I share an article from The New York Times about the psychology of evil which included “The Psychopath Checklist.”
 Criminal psychiatrists use this helpful list use to test the potential of someone being a hardcore psychopath, capable of committing repeated evil and violent crimes.

 Guess which traits psychopaths share?

 - Extreme charisma

 - Need to always be doing something

 - Proneness to boredom